freeCodeCamp/freeCodeCamp/guide/english/tools/source-code-editors/index.md

 be useful even to new users who don't know their way around all of the
 advanced options.

-There are many, many editors availble to download or use
+There are many, many editors available to download or use
 online, both paid and free.
 They offer many of the same core-features, but
 each have their own subtlties.
 Further research may help find the one that's
 right for you.
 The following editors are all cross-platform and